geertjanw/OJETCourse4.x/lesson2/lesson2-part04a.md

 ### Working with Oracle JET Composite Components

-Let's now take the chart and the combobo and turn them into a reusable CCA component.
+Let's now take the chart and the combobox and turn them into a reusable CCA component.

 #### Getting Started